dacodekid/dacodekid.com/content/gist/business-analysis/inputs-outputs/approved-requirements.md

 Question: How do approved requirements function in predictive project life cycles?
 A: They establish a "requirements baseline" for the project
-B: They are used only for stakeholder communication
+B: They are used only for stakeholder communication purposes
 C: They solely focus on the financial aspects of the project
 D: They determine the legal contracts for the project
 Answer: A
 Explanation: In predictive project life cycles, approved requirements establish a "requirements baseline," against which any change requests are evaluated for impact analysis.

 Question: What is an indicator that requirements have achieved "approved" status?
-A: Stakeholders have been informed about the requirements
+A: Stakeholders have been informed about the requirements list
 B: Stakeholders with decision-making authority agree with the requirements
-C: The project budget has been allocated based on the requirements
+C: The project budget has been allocated based on the requirements list
 D: The legal team has reviewed the requirements
 Answer: B
 Explanation: The approval of requirements indicates that stakeholders with decision-making authority are in agreement with the requirements as they stand.